Conflict of Commitment Policy

 Except as otherwise indicated, this policy applies to all salaried faculty members.

+III.
 Permitted Time Commitment for External Professional Activity

 External Professional Activity is generally limited to 20% of the faculty member’s total professional effort during their contract year.
 Faculty members must ensure that External Professional Activities do not prevent them from fulfilling their primary responsibilities.
 External Professional Activity that results in the neglect of contacts with students or that creates an undue burden for colleagues is by definition inappropriate.

 The time limitations in this section do not apply during unpaid periods, such as the remaining three months for faculty on nine‐month appointments or during unpaid leave.

 In addition, certain types of External Professional Activities must be approved in advance as described in Section VI below, even if they fall within this time commitment.